Viktor-Beniukh/test-statistic/README.md

 ### What do APIs do

 - [GET] /spend/spend-statistics/ - obtains a list of spend;
-- [GET] /revenue/revenue-statistics/ - obtains a list of revenue
+- [GET] /revenue/revenue-statistics/ - obtains a list of revenue.

+## Testing

+- Run tests: `python manage.py test`